foliojs/font-manager/README.md

 fontManager.getAvailableFonts();
 //=> [{ path: '/path/to/font.ttf', postscriptName: 'name' }, ...]

-// find fonts with characteristics fontManager.findFonts({ family: 'Helvetica' });
+// find fonts matching a font descriptor (see below for a list of supported fields) fontManager.findFonts({ family: 'Helvetica' });
 //=> [{ path: '/path/to/Helvetica.ttf', postscriptName: 'Helvetica' }, ...]